doreliliepop/CustomFlowHD/README.md

 Automotive repair center

-After beeing in the industry for more than 12 years we decided to open a garage that takes proper care of their costumers at reasonable prices for some extra apreciation .
+After beeing in the industry for more than 12 years we decided to open a garage that takes proper care of their costumers at reasonable prices for some extra appreciation .
 We love what we do and this is what we actualy do :

 Cars Supercars Luxury cars Commercials and private are all Wellcome